 My article on How to Evaluate a Fulfillment Company could be a good reference point.

-Q15) Given the experience with COVID-19 what is Business Continuity Plan (BCP) for Warehouse During Crisis?
+Q15.
+Given the experience with COVID-19, what is the Business Continuity Plan (BCP) for Warehouses during a crisis?

 A Business Continuity Plan (BCP) for the Warehouse in terms of crisis is only as effective as the planning put in place beforehand.
 It is critically important to set specific guidelines about who gets directly involved, and which stages everyone gets involved.
 Engaging the right employees and partners goes a long way in the planning stage, and these create a more transparent, consistent, and more reliable plan.